 7. Preparing a letter of resignation

-Becoming a Certified Nurse's Aide - you may want to become a Certified Nurse's Aide or Nursing Assistant while you are in nursing school to gain valuable skills while working under the guidance of a Registered Nurse.
-This also will allow you to network and establish a relationship with potential co-workers and professionals.
+Becoming a Certified Nurse's Aide - you may be interested in becoming a Certified Nurse's Aide (SNRA) or Nursing Assistant while you are in nursing school to gain valuable skills while working under the guidance of a Registered Nurse.
+This also will allow you to network and establish a relationship with potential coworkers and professionals.
 There are various titles for Nurse's Aide including Nursing Care Technicians (NCTs), Nurse's Aide, Certified Nursing Assistant (CNA), Certified Medical Assistant (CMA) or Nurse Assistant.
-Employers such as academic medical centers like UK HealthCare, hospitals, home healthcare agencies, doctor's offices, laboratories, clinics or skilled nursing facilities hire nurse's aides.
-Below are just a few of the Nurse's Aide educational programs offered in the Commonwealth of Kentucky, and in particular Lexington, Ky.
-The length of time and price will vary so it is imperative that you visit each program's website to find out more information.
-Once you have successfully completed a Kentucky state-approved training program, you will be eligible to sit for the Nurse's Aide Certification exam.
-For more information about becoming certified or the role of a Nurse's Aide, visit: http://chfs.ky.gov/dms/nat.htm
+Employers such as academic medical centers like UK HealthCare, hospitals, home health care agencies, doctor's offices, laboratories, clinics or skilled nursing facilities hire nurse's aides.
+Below are just a few of the Nurse's Aide educational programs offered in Kentucky, and in particular Lexington, Richmond

 During the academic year, the Nursing Career Center hosts various career planning workshops and speakers who share educational programs and career-related information.
 These workshops are held in Pavilion A of UK Albert B. Chandler Hospital, Room A.01.123.
-For a list of career planning topics, dates and speakers, refer to this schedule (PDF, 101 KB).
+For a list of career planning topics, dates and speakers, refer to the

-The workshops typically last 30 minutes, and extra time is available for Q&A. Free lunch and drinks are often provided.
+The workshops typically last 45 minutes, and including time for Q&A. Free lunch and drinks are often provided.
 Registration is highly encouraged.
-To register for one or more workshops, email Sue Strup at firstname.lastname@example.org.
+To register for one or more workshops, email Sue Strup at

 The National Student Nurses Association offers help for preparing for licensure as a registered nurse.